wwcodemanila/WWCodeManila-Ruby.RubyOnRails/README.md

 Ruby on Rails study groups are held every **1st and 3rd Saturdays** of the month.
 Please RSVP at our [Meetup page](https://www.meetup.com/Women-Who-Code-Manila).

+## Chat

+You can post at our [Gitter Chat](https://gitter.im/WWCodeManila/Ruby-On-Rails) if you have any questions about Ruby and the study group.

 ## Contents